typereact/typereact/CONTRIBUTING.md

 git commit -m '[feature] <COMMIT-MESSAGE>'
 ```

-* Rebase from the upstream dev branch to your feature branch  Be sure to do this while you are on your feature branch
+* Rebase from the upstream dev branch to your feature branch.
+Be sure to do this while you are on your feature branch.
 ```
 git pull –-rebase upstream dev
 ```